Skip to main content

 Our information about the Hellenistic epoch on Naxos is rather sparse.
 In the Chóra several buildings and graves were excavated, which brought some pottery to light.
 Most of the 3rd century BC pottery was imported from Athens; the Naxian production was of lower quality and followed the Attic style.
 In the 2nd century the local products account for a larger percentage; still they are of a lower quality than the imported ware, which now comes mainly from Asia Minor.
 It can be assumed that the imported pottery from Asia Minor reached Naxos via the trading centre on Delos.

-pottery and figures from the Hellenistic period in the Archaeological Museum of Naxos
+pottery and figures from the Hellenistic period in the Archaeological Museum Chora Naxos

 The Hellenistic Towers of Naxos